Canadian Automobile Association

 The Canadian Automobile Association (CAA; Association canadienne des automobilistes) is a federation of eight regional not-for-profit automobile associations in Canada, founded in 1913.
 The constituent associations (also called "clubs") are responsible for providing roadside assistance, auto touring and leisure travel services, insurance services, and member discount programs within their service territories.
 The CAA National Office in Ottawa coordinates relations between the clubs, oversees joint initiatives, and lobbies the federal government.
 In 2020 and 2021, the Gustavson Brand Trust Index named CAA the most trusted brand in Canada.

-CAA is not affiliated with the London-based Dominion Automobile Association (c.
+CAA is not affiliated with the London, Ontario-based Dominion Automobile Association (c.
 1948) or consumer groups such as the Automobile Protection Agency.

 Lobbying

 The CAA considers itself to be an advocate for Canada's motorists and travellers.
 CAA is an active political lobby for Canadian consumers, pursuing the interests of drivers and travellers in public consultations over urban planning and public transit.
-CAA lobbied to put in place stronger consumer protection laws for air passengers.
-CAA commented in Support of Bill C-49 before the House Standing Committee on Transport, Infrastructure and Communities in 2017.
+CAA has lobbied to put in place stronger consumer protection laws for air passengers, commenting in support of Bill C-49, a bill to improve various air passenger rights, before a House of Commons committee in 2017.